-At physiological maturity, all the panicles were harvested and threshed from the borerinfested and uninfested plots separately, and represented as grain yield response and potential (in kg/ha), respectively.
-Grain yield loss was calculated as the difference between grain yields from the infested and uninfested plots of each genotypes following Walker (1981, 1983):
+At physiological maturity, all the panicles were harvested and threshed from the borer-infested and uninfested plots separately, and represented as grain yield response and potential (in kg/ha), respectively.
+Grain yield loss was calculated as the difference between grain yields from the infested and uninfested plots of each genotype, according to Walker (1981, 1983):

-Grain yield potential (uninfested) - Grain yield response (infested) Grain yield loss (%) = ------ x 100 Grain yield potential (uninfested).
+Grain yield loss (%)

+= [grain yield potential (uninfested) - grain

+yield response (infested)]/[grain yield potential (uninfested)] × 100.